-Savio manages an NGO named Bird Institute of Goa and is also a consultant in the Bird Festival of Goa, being endorsed by the Goa Forest and Tourism Departments.
-With Bikram Grewal, he is also the co-author of ‘Birds of Goa’, which was released last September.
+Savio manages an NGO named Bird Institute of Goa and is also a consultant in the Bird Festival of Goa, which is endorsed by the Goa Forest and Tourism Departments.
+Bikram Grewal is also the co-author of ‘Birds of Goa’, which was released last September.
 He also started the procedure of recruitment and training of bird guides, “We’re slowly putting all the components in place.
 First, we did the book.
 Now, we’ve started training the guides.
 Next, comes the bird festival in Goa.”

-Though this is happening for the first time the government of Goa is promoting it for bird watching but there are several private tour agencies, which have been offering bird watching in Goa, from past few years.
+Though this is happening for the first time the government of Goa is promoting it for bird watching but there are several private tour agencies, which have been offering bird watching in Goa, for the past few years.

 On being asked whether this 2-week duration is insufficient for the training of a bird guide, he informs, “We’re only taking people who are already interested in birds and are familiar with them.
 At the end of the course, they have to take an exam.
 Only if they pass it, will they be given their certificates.
 Guides are necessary to maintain control – visitors should not be disappointed.”
 The guides are also going to keep a tab on the movement of migratory birds.

-While the main event is at the Bondla Wildlife Sanctuary, popular for its bird watching experiences, events would be organized at other spots too including at the Salim Ali Bird Sanctuary near Panjim and the Carambolim Lake, popular spot amid migratory birds.
+While the main event is at the Bondla Wildlife Sanctuary, popular for its bird-watching experiences, events would be organized at other spots too including at the Salim Ali Bird Sanctuary near Panjim and the Carambolim Lake, a popular spot amid migratory birds.

-Goa Tourism Department attracts tourists all throughout the year by organizing several festivals, and Bird Festival is the latest addition in it.
-Other regular festivals include those on religion, music, dance, culture, yoga, food and so on.
+Goa Tourism Department attracts tourists all throughout the year by organizing several festivals, and Bird Festival is the latest addition to it.
+Other regular festivals include those on religion, music, dance, culture, yoga, food, and so on.
 Dilip Parulekar, Tourism Minister, says “The idea is to have a calendar of festivals to attract different types of tourists at various times of the year.”

 - Date: November 11 to 13